The San Francisco chef revolutionizing Mexican food

 Soraya Matos

+Cámara, who was born in Chihuahua City, Mexico, recently moved back to Mexico to serve as adviser to Mexican President Andrés Manuel López Obrador, but her San Francisco restaurant remains under her (distant) charge.

-Cámara, who was born in Chihuahua City, Mexico, surprisingly never imagined that she would have a career in food given the success she's had in her field.
+In spite of her success in the restaurant industry, Cámara never imagined that she would have a career in food.

+Given her passion for politics and criminal justice reform (more on that later), it makes sense she's entered the political sphere in this very outward-facing role.

+But even this isn't something she foresaw for herself.
 "I thought I would be a curator for contemporary art.
 I was studying to do that," she says.
 Yet she had always been curious about hospitality and enjoyed good food and cooking for others.

 Friends would ask why she didn't study to be a chef.